 As for services…

 … the section saying “bookings are first-come, first-served and you’re reserving a spot in line” is on the same page as the section saying “I’m happy to process a refund if the wait is too long and I have not begun work on your service,” and those are both on the same website that requires you to check the box saying you’ve read the TOS before you can check out.
 To not even request a refund and just go straight to filing a claim?
-Dick move and you’re blocked and reported.
+Dick move.